 The city of Volterra contains some of the most important historical monuments in Italy dating back over 3000 years.
 Since 2016, this ongoing project is digitally reconstructing and preserving the historically significant architectural, archaeological and artistic treasures of the ancient city and other significant sites in Italy.

 This project provides an international educational experience in which participants learn to use innovative reality capture and virtual reality technologies to collaboratively produce three dimensional computer models of the ancient City of Volterra, its archaeological remains and some of its treasured artwork.
-This workshops provide the participants hands-on experience in using drones and cameras through photogrammetric technologies, and laser scanners to capture the city and some of its treasured artworks into digital models which will are experienced through virtual reality and holographic systems.
+The workshops provide the participants hands-on experience in using drones and cameras through photogrammetric technologies, and laser scanners to capture the city and some of its treasured artworks into digital models which are experienced through virtual reality and holographic systems.

 In addition to having produced spectacular photo-realistic virtual replicas which may be used to share the experience of the city to anyone in the world and for the city to have precise documentation for potential future reconstruction, the data has been used for research on ancient architecture which has resulted in significant discoveries.